What is commercial auto liability insurance for small businesses?

 What isn't covered by commercial auto liability insurance?

-How does commercial auto liability fit into full coverage commercial auto insurance?
+How does liability coverage differ from full coverage commercial auto insurance?

 Benefits of commercial auto liability insurance

-The most immediate benefit of commercial auto liability coverage is financial protection — it can keep you in business if your delivery truck is in an accident, for example, or your employee clips a parked car while heading to a client meeting.
+Let's say your delivery truck is in an accident, or your employee clips a parked car while driving to a client meeting.
+Here’s why commercial auto liability coverage matters so much for small businesses:

 • Protects your business finances: Pays for damage to other people's vehicles, property and medical expenses when your business vehicles cause accidents.